baidu-research/NCRF/README.md

 * matplotlib (2.2.2)

-* [tensorboardX](https://github.com/lanpa/tensorboard-pytorch).
-Standard along tensorboard that also works for PyTorch.
+* [tensorboardX](https://github.com/lanpa/tensorboard-pytorch) Standard along tensorboard that also works for PyTorch.
 This is mostly used in monitoring the training curves.

+* [QuPath](https://qupath.github.io/) Although not directly relevant to training/testing models, I found it very useful to visualize the whole slide images.

 Most of the dependencies can be installed through pip install with version number, e.g.
 ```